nint8835/bootleg.technology/docs/homelab/cluster/guides/adding-a-node.md

 16. Once the VM is started up and in "Maintenance" state again, run `terraform apply`.
 This will kick off OS installation and will take roughly 5 minutes to complete.

 At this point, the node should now show up in `kubectl get nodes`, and be ready for use.

+If necessary, after upgrading use `talosctl upgrade` to upgrade the new nodes to a matching minor version with the rest of the nodes.